Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 Please ensure that you are not invoking the install script as root. `sudo` will be invoked wherever root access is required for installing system-wide packages in the `install.sh` script.
-Python packages required by Batch Shipyard will be installed either in the virtual environemnt or user context.
+Python packages required by Batch Shipyard will be installed either in the virtual environment or user context.

 A helper script named `shipyard` will be generated with a successful installation.
 This helper script can be invoked in lieu of `shipyard.py`